 Methodology for Estimating Living Wage

-In creating a methodology for estimating living wages across the U.S., we strove to align as closely as possible with the principles described in the global gold standard “Anker Methodology” developed by Richard Anker and Martha Anker.
+In creating a methodology for estimating living wages across the U.S., we strove to align as closely as possible with global best practice.
+In our original iteration, the principles described in the “Anker Methodology” developed by Richard Anker and Martha Anker.provided significant guidance on principles with which we needed to align.
 For US made adjustments for the U.S. context and does not claim to be using the Anker Methodology itself.
-Rather, we have created a living wage estimation methodology that will allow employers working with Anker Methodology estimates globally to apply the same general understanding of a living wage to their workers in the U.S. We would like to fully acknowledge the groundbreaking work of Richard Anker and Martha Anker, as well as the Global Living Wage Coalition in advancing an understanding of living wage that may be applied globally.
+Rather, we have created a living wage estimation methodology that will allow employers working with Anker Methodology estimates globally to apply the same general understanding of a living wage to their workers in the U.S. We would like to fully acknowledge the groundbreaking work of Richard Anker and Martha Anker, as well as the Global Living Wage Coalition in advancing an understanding of living wage.
 You may access the full Anker Methodology in the published manual Living Wages Around the World: Manual for Measurement.

 There is quite a lot of discussion about the methodology, but is the framework actually discussed anywhere?
 We are interested in a possible data partnership and I’d like a little more insight into how this data is created and how it differs from the MIT methodologies around Living Wage.